Critical Conditions for Success

 - Acquisition or disposal of real estate

-- Financial transformation
+- Financial transformations

-- Other financial transactions
+- Other significant financial transactions

 Click picture to enlarge

-Benchmarking risks and controls
+Benchmarking Risks and Controls

 Risks: 'impact' and 'likelihood'